oroinc/documentation/crm/admin_guide/op_structure/search_index/db_search/orm_search_engine.rst

 Features
 --------

-At current moment special characters are not supported in ORM search engines.
-Every character that is not a unicode letter or number is replaced with whitespace before the query.
+Currently, special characters are not supported in the ORM search engines.
+Every character that is not a unicode letter or a number is replaced with a whitespace before the query.

-Another one feature of ORM engine is fulltext index processing.
+Another feature of ORM engine is fulltext index processing.
-Configuration defines fulltext manager *Oro:raw-latex:`\Bundle`:raw-latex:`\SearchBundle`:raw-latex:`\Engine`:raw-latex:`\FulltextIndexManager`* that used during installation and inside special listener - it allows system to create fulltext indexes bypassing Doctrine processing.
+Configuration defines fulltext manager *Oro:raw-latex:`\Bundle`:raw-latex:`\SearchBundle`:raw-latex:`\Engine`:raw-latex:`\FulltextIndexManager`* that is used during installation and inside a special listener - it allows the system to create fulltext indexes bypassing Doctrine processing.

-**Note for MySQL driver:** MySQL has lower limit to the string length for fulltext index called `ft\_min\_word\_len`_, i.e. if string will be shorter than this limit then fulltext index will not be used.
-It's recommended to `change this value to 3`_.
+**Note for MySQL driver:** MySQL has a lower limit to the string length for fulltext index called `ft\_min\_word\_len`_, i.e. if a string is shorter than this limit, the fulltext index will not be used.
+It is recommended to `change this value to 3`_.

 .. _ft\_min\_word\_len: http://dev.mysql.com/doc/refman/5.1/en/server-system-variables.html#sysvar_ft_min_word_len